Marvel’s Agents of S.H.I.E.L.D. really have their hands full now. “The Other Thing” might explain what’s going? Maybe?

 Mack (Henry Simmons) and his team captured two of Sarge’s team, Pax (Matt O’Leary) and Jaco (Winston James Francis).
 One of the beings that Sarge’s team killed ended up at the lighthouse.
 It looked like a regular guy, but inside of him was a winged creature.
 The creature flew into Agent Keller (Lucas Bryant), causing his body heat to increase.
 It eventually killed Keller by projecting large crystal spikes from Keller’s body.
 According to Dr. Benson (Barry Shabaka Henley), the creature was highly explosive and could destroy the entire lighthouse.
 Agent Yo-Yo Rodriguez (Natalia Cordova-Buckley) had no choice but to kill her new boyfriend.

 Simmons (Elizabeth Henstridge) and Daisy (Chloe Bennett) are still in space.
 Simmons found Fitz (Iain De Caestecker) and lost him again.
-A Chronicom hunter took Fitz, but left Enoch (Jeff Stoffer).
+A Chronicom hunter took Fitz, but left Enoch (Joel Stoffer).
 Enoch is the key to finding where they took Fitz and why.

 Sarge drugged May to keep her from fighting back.
 This caused her to dream about Phil Coulson in Tahiti.
 It must be hard to look at Sarge and not think about Coulson.
 She starts to wake up, confused because of his face.
 May wakes up with handcuffs on.
 The van stops and Sarge sends Snowflake out on a hunt.
 May asks what Sarge plans to do with her.
 He says he’s going to turn her.